“The ZTE Axon 7 delivers top-of-the-line hardware at an incredible price.”

 Strong performance from the high-end chip

 The Axon 7 is powered by the same Qualcomm Snapdragon 820 processor that keeps the Galaxy S7, HTC 10, and OnePlus One 3 ticking.
-It’s paired with a generous amount of RAM and storage, the exact amount depends on which storage configuration you choose.
-You can get 64GB of storage and 4GB of RAM or 128GB of storage and 6GB of RAM.
+It’s paired with a generous amount of

 The Axon 7 is wicked fast.
 Hiccups were very rare and image-heavy apps like Instagram and Snapchat didn’t slow things down at all.